May 17-22, 2025

 Do you need chaperones?

-Yes!
-We will need a limited number of chaperones and at this time are in good shape to cover this initial group!
+We are always in need a limited number of chaperones and try to bring new ones on each session to grow our parent chaperone family!
 We always do a mandated online chaperone training (via a certified provider used for all Prisma staff hires) and background checks in advance of camp week.
 Chaperones will be needed to stay as the parent in the cabin as well as to attend activities provided by Club Getaway with their group as needed.
 Chaperones will not be required to lead events, cook, clean etc - just be present and a support for our kids if needed or to help them connect to family at home if needed.
+If you are interested in learning more, please reach out to Jenna Walker at jenna@joinprisma.org

 What is the food like?
 What about food allergies?